IronMāori returns home for new era

 The success of IronMāori has brought thousands of participants pouring into Hawke’s Bay to take part in one, two or all three legs of the triathlon.

 ACC has supported IronMāori for the past six years.
-With the organisation driven by its strategy of Huakina Te Rā, ACC Deputy Chief Executive for Strategy, Engagement and Planning Andy Milne says it’s a natural fit.
+With the organisation driven by its strategy of Huakina Te Rā, ACC Deputy Chief Executive for Strategy, Engagement and Prevention Andy Milne says it’s a natural fit.

 Huakina Te Rā is our 10-year strategy.
 It incorporates our vision, tōnui ake nei, a future where all people, whānau and communities can thrive.